 A farmers salad arrived shortly after the rolls which contained green leaves, radish, tomatoes, crispy bacon bits and the most amazing ranch dressing any of us have every tried.
 There was nothing left in this bowl by the time we had all delved in.
 We contemplated getting more it was that nice, but we knew our main platter of food would be arriving shortly.

-During your meal the characters will arrive at your table including Chip, Dale, Farmer Mickey and Pluto.
+During your meal the Garden Grill characters will arrive at your table which include Chip, Dale, Farmer Mickey and Pluto.
 We were advised which characters would arrive as we were seated.
 It wasn’t long before Chip arrived, and I have to say he was the highlight of our meal for a variety of reasons.
 We saw him more than once, he arrived with Dale at one point, and he tried to sign Miss A’s autograph book twice which was hilarious.
 A great interactive character.

 When we were first seated, our view was the farmhouse, and we wondered how long it would take the restaurant to rotate completely around the lands.
 Our guesses were correct when we decided that by the time we had eaten dessert we would be back to where we started, and we were right.
 The restaurant took approximately an hour to completely rotate.